jverzani/JGUI.jl/examples/chrome-print.md

 The subtle part above is getting the labeling to align.
 Rather than use the built-in label for `all_cb`, we push a label into the grid.
 We need to specify its alignment though, as left alignment is not the default.
 Otherwise, this is a fairly straightforward usage of `grid`.

 Now we wire up the pieces.
 The checkboxes are not exclusive.
 We need to manage that.
 In the `valueChanged` handlers for the checkboxes we do so as follows:

 ```
-notSetValue(object, value::Bool) = setValue(object, !value)
+notSetValue(object, value::Bool) = object[:value] = !value
 connect(all_cb, "valueChanged", pages_cb, notSetValue)
 connect(pages_cb, "valueChanged", all_cb, notSetValue)
 ```